Sara-cos/Dev_series_SIP/First_Post/First_Post.md

 Okay, all of this seems great right ?
 So, where's the catch ❔❔

 The catch is when you've got to take immense time and effort in building an ***ML Model***.
 It's not always easy to gather the required ***Datasets*** to build a model, which equally agrees with the efforts of having to learn various ML Algorithms and choose the best, which then needs further optimization.
-There is also a lack of apt ***hardware*** on all devices needed to run heavy models and finally, the most important of these problems - Stackoverflow isn't your best friend when it comes to ML Models, as your usecase might be very specific, not commonly found on the internet.
+There is also a lack of apt ***hardware*** on all devices needed to run heavy models and finally, the most important of these problems - Stackoverflow isn't your best friend when it comes to ML Models, as your usecase might be very specific, not commonly found on the internet, ah that's difficult.

 <div align="center">
 <br/><img src="Problem.jpg"/><br/><br/>